andreas-kupries/aktive/doc/ref/sink_writer.md

 Syntax: __aktive format as aktive 2chan__ src (param value)...

-Writes image to the DST channel, serialized with the AKTIVE raw format.
+Writes image to the DST channel, serialized with the [AKTIVE](ff-aktive.md) format.

 This operator is __strict__ in its single input.
 The computed pixels are not materialized.
 They are immediately saved to the destination channel.